FabianOrduna/cuddly-broccoli/README.md

 1. How would you evaluate your model performance, both during training and inference?

-We would evaluate if the percentage of false positives is strictly smaller than a threshold defined by the client.
+We will evaluate if the percentage of false positives is strictly smaller than a threshold defined by the client.
 In this case, we understand a false positive as a situation where the model predicts a team will win a match when in reality the opposite happens.
 We believe false positives are what the client is ultimately interested in minimizing, whereas alternative measures like accuracy might be misleading.

 2. How would you evaluate whether your application satisfies its objectives?

 We would compare our performance against that of profesional betting houses.
 From the Football API we can retrieve betting odds from several webpages.
 If we can manage to get data of the results of professional gamblers, we might compare against them as well.

+SERIA BUENO VER SI TIENEN APIS ESAS CASAS DE APUESTAS.
+PONER AQUI EL LINK AL API.
+Y EXPLICAR COMO SERÍA EL PROCESO DE COMPARAR.

 ### 7. Inference